4 companies on verge of settling US opioid lawsuits

 The companies would also establish a national clearinghouse of data on opioid distribution, and the data would be monitored by an independent body.
 Johnson & Johnson would also agree not to produce any opioids for the next 10 years.

 Including the New York case, there are currently three trials across the U.S. of government entities' claims that companies should be held liable for the opioid crisis.
 One in California focuses solely on drugmakers, and one scheduled to wrap up this month in West Virginia aims only at distributors.
-That could be ended if a deal is reached.
+That trial is expected to forge ahead because the settlement will not be finalized before closing arguments scheduled for next week.

 Other cases are queued up to start.
 The only one of its kind to reach a verdict so far was two years ago in Oklahoma.
 There, a judge ordered Johnson & Johnson, the only company not to settle before that trial, to pay $465 million.
 The company is appealing the judgment.